ZhongLIFR/ZhongLIFR.github.io/_pages/cv.md

 Professional Services
 ======
-* Invited Reviewer for IEEE Transactions on Knowledge and Data Engineering (TKDE)
+* Invited Reviewer for IEEE Transactions on Knowledge and Data Engineering (TKDE), Data Mining and Knowledge Discovery (DMKD or DAMI), and AI Communications.
 * Reviewer for KDD conference